Power Balls Recipe for Perfect Post Yoga Nutrition | Adventure Yogi

 – Don’t fill yourself too much; eat until you are satiated – not sleepy from a food coma – you want to keep all that energy flowing through your body from your practice.

 – If your practice was demanding, be sure to choose a good protein and carbohydrate combination, perhaps a fruit and vegetable smoothie with nuts and/or seeds, or steamed greens with a boiled egg or poached fish.
-This doesn’t have to be boring and tasteless, jazz it up with herbs and spices, lemon juice and good quality oils/fats.
+Luckily, this doesn’t have to be boring and tasteless, jazz it up with herbs and spices, lemon juice and good quality oils/fats.
 It’s important to replenish the glycogen stores in the liver and muscles as this is the fuel we use for brain function.
+Or of course, try our power balls recipe!

-For a post-yoga snack on the run to re-charge, why not try making up your very own raw power balls as home.
-They keep for up to a week in your fridge and are super delicious and nutritious.
+For a post-yoga snack on the run, why not try making up your very own raw power balls as home.
+Amazingly, they keep for up to a week in your fridge and are super delicious and nutritious.

 – 1 cup rolled oats